Lake Michigan Regulations

 - You can take bowfin, buffalo, carp, gar, shad, and sucker from Lake Michigan with a bow and arrow.

-- You cannot use a trot line (power line), set line or throw line to take fish from Lake Michigan.
+- You cannot use a trot line, set line, or throw line to take fish from Lake Michigan.

 - See Bass Regulations for Lake Michigan bass regulations.